sreeramsunkara/TAS-Workshop-CAH/README.md

 8. `Home` and the  `Apps Manager`  on the top left of your browser, take you back to the `home page`.

-- Once you get to this point, please let the Workshop Organizer know.
-- Everyone will be asked to pause their activities for a short demo of Apps Manager.

 #### Apps Manager Org-Level View

 ![](./images/AppsMgr-Org.png)